You're viewing the guides for Axe Core 4.11. A newer version is available — view the latest guides (Axe Core 4.12).

 Correct: unsupported attribute removed from heading

-If selection semantics aren’t needed, remove the attribute.
+If selection semantics aren't needed, simply remove the attribute.
 If you need selection behavior, use an element with an appropriate role such as tab.

 <h2>Account Settings</h2>